Democratization of generative AI

 2.6 Deepseek

 • What they do: Deepseek is a Chinese company that has been dropping bombshells into the open-source world.
-They release models for coding and chat that are so good they make the proprietary players sweat, and they often do it with licenses that allow for commercial use.
+They release models for coding and chat that are so good they make the proprietary players sweat, and they often do it with licences that allow for commercial use.

 • Their role: They are pushing the performance ceiling of what we expect from open-source models.
 They represent a fascinating trend of commercial companies using aggressive open-sourcing as a core strategy, changing the competitive landscape for everyone.